ShadowSecurityOfficial/Shadow-Windows/Setup/Build.md

 First make sure you are connected to the internet.

 1. Git clone our repository to your preferred directory (Script to download Git Portable included in directory)
-2. Grab latest AtlasOS (1803 ISO or 20H2 Faceit ISO) and put in our repository directory (You can grab it using the script in Setup directory if you prefer)
+2. Grab latest ConvinitiOS ISO and put in our repository directory (You can grab it using the script in Setup directory if you prefer)
-3. Extract AtlasOS ISO to setup folder using Winrar or 7-zip (Script included to download the installer for these utilities in the Setup folder)
+3. Extract ConvinitiOS ISO to setup folder using Winrar or 7-zip (Script included to download the installer for these utilities in the Setup folder)
 4. Download and Load into NTlite (Script to download NTlite installer included in directory)
-5. Add extracted AtlasOS directory
+5. Add extracted ConvinitiOS directory
 6. Convert install.esd to install.wim if needed
 7. Load install.wim